panlm/panlm.github.io/content/110-eks-cluster/create-standard-vpc-for-lab.md

 ```

-if you create vpc in china region, you could put your existed tgw id here for attach automatically.
+(option 1) if you create vpc in china region, you could put your existed tgw id here for attach automatically.
 ```sh
 # new vpc will connect with TGW, if TGW existed
 TGW_ID=tgw-0ec1b74b7d8dcea74